Health and Safety

 To support contact tracing, when you purchase your tickets you will be asked to provide your name and contact details.

 If you give a ticket away, please be sure to note the name and contact information of the person who receives your ticket(s).

 - Masks are required as a condition of entry and patronage.

 - Please follow the direction of our parking lot attendants.
-Maintain social distancing in the parking lot and wear a face mask upon exiting your vehicle.
+Maintain social distancing in the parking lot.

 - Have your ticket ready for scanning before you get to the entrance.
 WiFi will be available at the opera, however we highly recommend taking a screenshot of your ticket before you arrive at the opera.

 - Frequent hand washing and/or hand sanitization is recommended of all patrons.
 Convenient hand sanitizer stations with at least 60% alcohol content will be located throughout campus for use by patrons, staff and artists.

 - Interactions with staff will be limited.
 Acrylic shields will be placed between staff and audience members at points of contact when possible.
 If a shield is not in place, please maintain six feet of distance between yourself and the staff member assisting you.

 - Audience members will remain socially distant from all those not a part of their immediate ticket group including staff and other patrons.

 - There will be intermissions during each of our operas in the 2021 Season.
 We encourage all patrons to leave their seats during the performance when they need the facilities.
 Patrons will not be asked to wait for intermission to use the restrooms.